apache/pulsar/site/docs/1.18/deployment/Kubernetes.md

 Pulsar can be deployed on a local Kubernetes cluster as well.
 You can find detailed documentation on how to choose a method to install Kubernetes at https://kubernetes.io/docs/setup/pick-right-solution/.

-To install a mini local cluster, for testing purposes, running in VMs in the local machines you can either:
+To install a mini local cluster for testing purposes, running in VMs in the local machines you can either:

 1. Use minikube to have a single-node Kubernetes cluster
 1. Create a local cluster running on multiple VMs on the same machine